d4n3sh/thedaneshproject/content/posts/2007-07-23-spotted-dick.md

 Had your laugh?
 I did.

 Ok, now the truth.
 Spotted Dick is actually a dessert.
-It&#8217;s a steamed pudding with dried fruits made popular in the UK.
+It's a steamed pudding with dried fruits made popular in the UK.
 The popular dessert also goes by other names.
 Spotted Dog, Plum Duff, Figgy Dowdy, Plum Bolster and Spotted Richard.

 [Spotted Dick at WikePedia][3]